Email for further information: email@example.com

 Custom Marker Panels In ELISA Multiplex Service

-As an option in the Integrated Multiplex ELISA Service we provide help with design, or entirely design, multiplex panels for a wide range of clincial and basic research studies.
+As an option in the Integrated Multiplex ELISA Service we provide help with the design, or entirely design multiplex panels for a wide range of clincial and basic research studies.

-Using commerially available and validated antibodies and we also generate assays for novel proteins or peptides for incorporation into multiplex panel construction and validation.
-Therefore, markers from a range of different marker classes can be brought together within the same multiplex panel.
+Using commercially available and validated antibodies we also generate assays for novel proteins or peptides for incorporation into multiplex panel construction and validation.
+Therefore, markers from a range of different physiological systems can be brought together within the same multiplex panel.

-Aeirtec has focused assay development on generation of the highest sensitivity customised multiplex ELSA service activity available.
-This goal was set to avoid the common problem of ‘below level of detection’ data and thereby maintain study power through retention of data on all samples.
-Aeirtec has developed and incorporated proporietary unique ELISA multiplex assay technology in our Multiplex ELISA service to realise this goal.
+Aeirtec has focused assay development on generation of the highest sensitivity customised multiplex ELISA service activity available.
+This avoids the common problem of ‘below level of detection’ data and thereby maintains study power through retention of sample data.
+Aeirtec has developed and incorporated proporietary unique ELISA multiplex assay technology in our Multiplex ELISA service to achieve this goal.

-Even with the incorporation of such high sensitivity, multiplexing within Aeirtec remains the most cost efficient immunoassay route for even low numbers of markers within samples and therefore also remains a cheaper option than single ELISA kit assay.
+With the incorporation of such high sensitivity, multiplexing is still the most cost efficient immunoassay route for even low numbers of markers within samples and remains a cheaper option than single ELISA kit assay.

-We can apply bioinformatics to multiplex ELISA data of even small marker numbers.
+We apply biostatistics to multiplex ELISA data.
 As an example, multivariate analysis-guided hierarchical classification analysis is conducted to monitor marker group activity as integrated constellations.

-This activity reveals the greater power of marker groups to act in consort in measurement of efficacy, disease stratification, diagnostics and prediction and characterisation of biological states and events.
+This statisitical integration to produce marker patterns reveals the greater power of integrated marker groups in measurement of efficacy, disease stratification, diagnostics and prediction and characterisation of biological states and events.